 Flowers are one of the things we love most about spring!
 When neighborhoods turn colorful with daffodils and greenery, you know that warmer weather is ahead.
 But one of the sad things about flowers is that, under normal circumstances, they don’t last long.
 As luck would have it, though, you can keep your favorite blooms long after the time it would typically take them to wilt.
 What is this sorcery of which we speak?
-Well, you can learn how to preserve flowers and how to dry flowers.
+There are ways to preserve your fresh flowers so they last even longer — along with expert ways to dry and preserve your blooms after they’ve lost their freshness.
 With a little bit of skill, you can turn those buds and blossoms into beautiful keepsakes.

 If you think you’re not crafty enough, think again.
 Learning how to preserve flowers is easier than you might expect.
-And with a little bit of practice, you can even learn how to preserve a wedding bouquet, which could come in handy when you or a friend are getting married.
-You can preserve flowers in multiple ways, each of which will leave them equally stunning.
+And with a little bit of practice, you can even learn how to preserve a wedding bouquet, which could come in handy when you, a friend, or your child are getting married.
+There are multiple ways to preserve flowers, each of which will leave them equally stunning.

 How to Dry Flowers in a Microwave

 Yep, you read that right — you can dry flowers in a microwave if you have one handy.
 All you need to do is place your blooms on a square of computer paper, covering them in a fold.
 That paper would then go into a paper towel.
 Then, place the wrapped-up flowers in the microwave, and put a microwave-safe item on top to help weigh them down.
 Your favorite coffee mug or bowl would work well.

 Test out the timing to make sure you don’t accidentally burn your flowers.
 Set the microwave to 10-second increments, and peek and see their progress.
 It may require a bit of practice, as all microwaves are different.